oyic/oyic-ajax-search/readme.txt

 1. Go to Appearance > Menus
 2. Add a "Custom Link" with URL: `#search`
-3. Add the CSS class: `oyic-search-menu-item` to the menu item
+3. Set the link text to "Search"
 4. The plugin will automatically replace the link with your search icon

 = Can I customize the search icon? =